crowdwave/serve_swagger/README.md

 # serve_swagger
 Use Swagger API JSON to create Falcon REST APIs.

+A complete working REST API server in 57 lines of code.

 This is intended just as a proof of concept/technology demo.
 It is based on Swagger PetStore REST API.

 A presentation was done on this topic at PyCon Brisbane 2015 - here is the presentation notes: https://github.com/crowdwave/serve_swagger/blob/master/PyConPresentation.pdf